laurakond/Stitch-Art-Guides-pp4/README.md

 [Return to Table of Contents](#table-of-contents)

-## Tools and Technologies
+## Technologies used
-### Languages Used
+### Languages

-- This project was created using full stack approach, including Python, Django, HTML, and CSS.
+- Python 3.12.5: the primary language used to develop the server-side of the website.
+- JavaScript: the primary language used to develop interactive components of the website.
+- HTML: the markup language used to create the website.
+- CSS: the styling language used to style the website.
-- Markdown language was used for creating the README and TESTING files.
+- Markdown: the markup language to create the README and TESTING files.

-### Frameworks, Libraries and Programs Used
+### Frameworks and Libraries

-The following resources were used to help implement the website:
+- [Django](https://www.djangoproject.com/) Python framework for the overall project logic implementation.

 - [Lucidchart](https://lucid.app/) for creating flowchart of the game.
 - [GitHub](https://github.com/) for creating and storing files and folders of the website.
 - **Git** was used for version control.
 - **VScode** editor for writing the code.
 - [CI Python Linter](https://pep8ci.herokuapp.com/#) for validating and checking my code for best code practices.
 - [Heroku](https://www.heroku.com) for accessing and storing my application game.
-- [Django](https://www.djangoproject.com/) Python framework for the overall project implementation.

 - [Bootstrap](https://getbootstrap.com/) CSS framework that allowed to implement various styled elements, including modals.
 It was also used for quick and easy styling of the overall website.
 - [Whitenoise](https://whitenoise.readthedocs.io/en/stable/index.html) Python library used for handling static files.
 - [Django allauth](https://allauth.org/) authentication solution for Django framework used for allowing users to register and login.